 In my 16-plus years of coaching, the issue of effective delegation continues to show up as a developmental challenge for many of my coaching clients.
 It appears often as a root cause for poor execution of project tasks, and on a larger level, poor execution on an organization’s mission.
 It is often hidden underneath presenting issues of micromanagement, ineffective communication, alignment of work toward achieving business goals and accountability.

 To me there are a few simple principles that, when executed well, lead to effective delegation:

 - The What: Clearly explain the task at hand and what outcome is expected/desired.

 - Picture of Success: State what success might look like – what will be different once the task is completed and why this is important.

 - Hand-offs: Clarify if any subsequent work by others is dependent on timely completion of the project and delineate any handoff details.

 - Connections: Connect the dots to a larger organizational framework such as vision, strategic goals or overarching strategic plan.

 - Timeline: State the completion date required, and if there are conflicting deadlines or other factors that must be considered.
 Be willing to negotiate.

 - Resources: Clarify what resources and support is needed from you, the leader, and the organization to ensure success.

-- Check-in on Progress: Decide on a subsequent meeting to check on progress, if needed.
-Ensure the person knows to come back to you at the earliest time when they feel they may not meet the deadline and not wait to the last moment.
+- Check in on Progress: Decide on a subsequent meeting to check on progress, if needed.
+Ensure the person knows to come back to you at the earliest time when they feel they may not meet the deadline and not wait for the last moment.